-\$ per American Depositary Share
+\$21.25 per American Depositary Share

 This is the initial public offering of our American Depositary Shares, or ADSs.
 We are selling 3,000,000 common shares in the form of ADSs in the United States.
 Each ADS represents the right to receive one common share and the ADSs may be evidenced by American Depositary Receipts, or ADRs.
-We have applied to list our ADSs on the Nasdaq Global Market, under the symbol "MOLN".
+Our ADSs have been approved for listing on the Nasdaq Global Select Market, under the symbol "MOLN".

 Our common shares are listed on the SIX Swiss Exchange Ltd, or the SIX Swiss Exchange, under the symbol "MOLN".
-On June 8, 2021, the last reported sale price of our common shares on the SIX Swiss Exchange was CHF 24.40 per common share, equivalent to a price of \$27.14 per ADS (based on an exchange rate of CHF 1.00 to \$1.1123, the noon buying rate of the Federal Reserve Bank of New York on June 4, 2021).
-The offering price per common share will be determined by reference to the prevailing market prices of our common shares on the SIX Swiss Exchange after taking into account market conditions and other factors.
+On June 15, 2021, the last reported sale price of our common shares on the SIX Swiss Exchange was CHF 21.15 per common share, equivalent to a price of \$23.52 per ADS (based on an exchange rate of CHF 1.00 to \$1.1120, the noon buying rate of the Federal Reserve Bank of New York on June 11, 2021).

 We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements.
 Investing in our ADSs involves a high degree of risk.
 See "Risk Factors" beginning on page 14 of this prospectus.

 Neither the United States Securities and Exchange Commission nor any U.S. state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-Per ADS Total

-Offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$

-Proceeds to us, before expenses \$ \$
+Per ADS Total Offering price \$21.25 \$63,750,000 Underwriting discounts and commissions (1) \$1.49 \$4,462,500 Proceeds to us, before expenses \$19.76 \$59,287,500